vertica/vertica-containers/one-node-ce/README.md

 ## Build the image

-The repository [Makefile](./Makefile) creates an image with a [DBADMIN role](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/DBUsersAndPrivileges/Roles/PredefinedRoles.htm).
+To simplify the build process, this repository provides a [Makefile](./Makefile).
+It builds a base image with default image properties, but you can set environment variables to customize some properties.

-Export the following environment variables to customize image properties:
+The following table describes base image properties that you can customize with environment variables:

 | Environment Variable | Description | Default Values |
 | :--------------------| :-----------| :--------------|